 Acacia honey is one expensive honey than other honey varieties.
 Its high price point is not only due to its impressive qualities.
 The tedious process of making it, limited quantities, and significantly higher demand also influence its value.

-On drought seasons or even several consecutive years, the harvest of acacia honey is so scarce.
+During drought seasons or even several consecutive years, the harvest of acacia honey is so scarce.

 The Black locust tree starts blossoming in May, which is a bad time for bee forage.
 This matches the period when some bees tend to leave the hive as they cannot withstand assimilation.
 As a result, that causes tremendous losses and risks for beekeepers with the additional cost of strengthening their colonies.

 Another factor is that the tree blooms only for 10 – 15 days.
-And, it requires specific conditions to be useful to the honeybees.
+And it requires specific conditions to be useful to the honeybees.

-Moreover, longer rain washes away the nectar from blossoms, while wind dries the nectars off.
+Moreover, longer rain washes away the nectar from blossoms while wind dries the nectars off.

-But, having been tagged as one of the “Best Tasting Honey in the World“, Acacia honey is absolutely worth the price.
+But, having been tagged as one of the “Best Tasting Honey in the World,” Acacia honey is absolutely worth the price.